lifelike/pangamebook/README.md

 *pangamebook.lua* must be copied to somewhere on your computer and named on the command-line when running pandoc (see examples below).

+## Windows
+Install Pandoc.
+Install MikTex (as linked from the Pandoc download page).
+Restart computer.
+Download *pangamebook.lua* and *example.md*.
+That should be enough to be able to run all the examples below.
+Otherwise search for help.

 # Input Document
 First you need to write your gamebook.
 The recommended format is [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
 That is the format